| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 cobweb-like fallout was reported in those regions.

-Pennsylvania resident told ENS.
+south Pennsylvania resident told ENS.
 "It's just total saturation."
-As overfilled

 Pennsylvania hospitals were forced to divert respiratory emergencies to